Resources for Teen and Adolescent Depression:

 - The Love is Respect website teaches teenagers about healthy relationships and the importance of self-care.
-The website also offers information for both teachers and parents so that they can be educated on teenage dating violence and what to do if they see a teenager in an unhealthy situation.
+The website also offers information for both teachers and parents so that they can be educated about teenage dating violence and what to do if they see a teenager in an unhealthy situation.

-- A Thin Line is a campaign created by MTV to give insight to the different types of cyberbullying.
+- A Thin Line is a campaign created by MTV to give insight into the different types of cyberbullying.
 Adolescents can gain a firm understanding on what is okay and what is considered crossing the line, how they can stand up for themselves, as well as finding out where they can go if they need help to fight cyberbullying.

 - Stomp Out Bullying is a nationwide campaign to stop bullying within schools.
-Through this website teenagers will receive information about all different types of bullying and they will have access to a confidential chat line.
+Through this website, teenagers will receive information about all different types of bullying and they will have access to a confidential chat line.
 There is also a toolkit for teachers that can help them stomp out bullying in their classroom.

 Resources for Racial/Ethnic Minorities:

 - NAMI provides wonderful materials about mental health in minority communities, including activities, information, and suggestions for addressing depression and other mental illnesses in a culturally sensitive way.

 - The NKI Center of Excellence in Culturally Competent Mental Health is a great place to learn about the ways that depression can occur in different racial, ethnic, and religious groups, as well as what differences exist in the way it is treated in those communities.
 It is a great starting place for understanding how cultural factors influence depression.

 Other Mental Illness & Depression (Including Substance Abuse):